GoobyFRS/bluebotpc-web/pages/legal/billing.md

 Customer Orders over $500 will require a non-refundable 20% deposit.

-**Dispatch Billing Transparency:** We do not bill for most Technician dispatch calls.
+**Dispatch Billing Transparency:** On-Site Technician Dispatch will result in an additional fee of $0.75/mile from our Garage.
 Dispatch outside of our normal operating hours will result in a $100 Truck Roll fee.

 **On-Site Support Statement:** Customers are responsible for maintaining a safe working environment for our Technicians.
 Technicians may refuse service due to safety concerns.
 Our Technicians may wear a face-covering/mask upon request.
 Billable hours start once our Technician arrives at your address.